Sergei Bortkiewicz: Early life and origins

-Sergei Eduardovich Bortkiewicz was born in Kharkov (Kharkiv), Russian Empire (now Ukraine), on 28 February 1877 to parents Edward and Zofia (née Uszyńska) Bortkiewicz, who were Polish nobility.
+Sergei Eduardovich Bortkiewicz was born in Kharkov in the Russian Empire (present-day Kharkiv, Ukraine), on 28 February 1877 to parents Edward and Zofia Bortkiewicz, who were Polish nobility.
 He spent most of his childhood on the family estate of Artiomovka, near Kharkov.
-Bortkiewicz received his musical training from Anatoly Lyadov and Karl von Arek at the Imperial Conservatory of Music in Saint Petersburg.
+Bortkiewicz received his musical training from Anatoly Lyadov and Karel van Ark at the Imperial Conservatory of Music in Saint Petersburg.

-In 1900 he left Saint Petersburg and travelled to Leipzig, where he became a student of Alfred Reisenauer and Salomon Jadassohn, both pupils of Franz Liszt.
+In 1900, he left Saint Petersburg and travelled to Leipzig, where he became a student of Alfred Reisenauer and Salomon Jadassohn, both pupils of Franz Liszt.
 In July 1902, Bortkiewicz completed his studies at the Leipzig Conservatory and was awarded the Schumann Prize on graduation.
 On his return to the Russian Empire in 1904, he married Elisabeth Geraklitowa, a friend of his sister, and then returned to Germany, where he settled in Berlin.
 It was there that he started to compose seriously.

 From 1904 until 1914, Bortkiewicz continued to live in Berlin but spent his summers visiting his family or travelling around Europe on concert tours.
 For a year he also taught at the Klindworth-Scharwenka Conservatory.
 There he met the Dutch pianist Hugo van Dalen, who became a lifelong friend.
 Van Dalen premiered Bortkiewicz's Piano Concerto No. 1, Op.
 16, in November 1913 in Berlin with the Blüthner Orchestra conducted by the composer.
 It was the greatest success of Bortkiewicz's early period.